Fac Potiones Excellens

 #1: Luxardo™ Marasche*

-#2: Penninsula™ Premium American Cherries* - pineapple juice
+#2: Penninsula™ Premium American Cherries* - juice of pineapple (Ananas comosus)

 (freshly-pressed is often best) - dry gin